 The Virginia Office of Broadband under the Guidelines and Criteria of the Virginia Telecommunication Initiative, has long defined a Community Anchor Institution as "schools, libraries, medical and health care providers, public safety entities, community colleges and other institutions of higher education, and other community support organizations and agencies that provide outreach, access, equipment, and support services to facilitate greater use of broadband service by vulnerable populations, including low income, unemployed, and the aged."
-This definition significantly aligns with the statutory definition as defined in 47 USC 1702 (a)(2)(E) and will be adopted for the purposes of the BEAD program in the Commonwealth of Virginia for these organizations that facilitate greater use of the internet by vulnerable populations.
+This definition aligns with the statutory definition as defined in 47 USC 1702 (a)(2)(E) and will be adopted for the purposes of the BEAD program in the Commonwealth of Virginia.
 (Req.
-1.3.1).
+1.3.1)